• Skip to primary navigation

 Roasted Turkey Roulade on plate.

 The star of Thanksgiving dinner is absolutely the turkey.
 After Thanksgiving dinner, our family always has a couple days worth of leftovers, which are perfect for Thanksgiving sandwiches.
-While we love a traditional Thanksgiving turkey and leftover sandwiches, we like to spice things up and make Rolled Turkey Roulade.
+While we love a traditional Thanksgiving turkey and leftover sandwiches, we love to spice things up with this Rolled Turkey Roulade.

 Jump to: